tommasomoretti/nameless-analytics-tables/README.md

 ---

-# Tables
+# Reporting tables
-The Nameless Analytics tables is a set of tables in BigQuery where users, sessions and events data are stored.
+The Nameless Analytics reportin tables is a set of tables in BigQuery where users, sessions and events data are stored.

 For an overview of how Nameless Analytics works [start from here](https://github.com/tommasomoretti/nameless-analytics/).